samjarman/DogeKit/README.md

 In case you're interested I'm [@samjarman](http://twitter.com/samjarman)

 ### Using DogeKit?
-Simply submit a pull request editing this read me.
+Simply submit a pull request editing this ReadMe.
 Or tweet me.

 ### Apps using DogeKit:
 Who will be first?